What is CDD in banking? Well, there are a few foundations to lay before answering the question.

 An effective CDD process is designed to collect a variety of customer data throughout the duration of the business-customer relationship.

-1. Collecting customer Information:
+1. Collecting Customer Information:

 The first and most important step of the Customer Due Diligence requirement is collecting the customer information.
 In this step, the bank collects the customers' information to verify their identity.
 These include the customer’s full name, house address, email address, phone number, photo identification, government-issued ID and more.